-As the U.S. population becomes more ethnically diverse, research increasingly include: research increasingly includes persons from a variety of cultural and socioeconomic backgrounds and examines explanations for extensive racial/ethnic disparities in health and health care.
+As the U.S. population becomes more ethnically diverse, research increasingly includes persons from a variety of cultural and socioeconomic backgrounds and examines explanations for extensive racial/ethnic disparities in health and health care.
 Most self-report measures of health and quality of care were developed for English-speaking respondents with relatively high levels of education, which raises questions about the transferability of these concepts and measures to ethnically diverse groups.
-Comparing diverse sociocultural groups requires that the measures be conceptually and psychometrically equivalent among groups being compared.1 Conceptual equivalence is defined as a survey that has equal meaning and content among comparison groups.^{2,3} Issues related to psychometric equivalence are discussed elsewhere in this volume.
+Comparing diverse sociocultural groups requires that the measures be conceptually and psychometrically equivalent among groups being compared.
+Conceptual equivalence is defined as a survey that has equal meaning and content among comparison groups.
+Issues related to psychometric equivalence are discussed elsewhere in this volume.

 Cognitive interviews are used widely in questionnaire development to detect items that are not understood by respondents as intended by the survey developers.
-Generally, cognitive interview methods reflect a theoretical model of the survey response process introduced by Tourangeau4 that involves 4 stages: comprehension, retrieval, judgment, and response.
-In other words, the respondent must first understand the question, then recall information, then decide on its relevance, and finally formulate an answer in the format provided by the interviewer.5 One cognitive interview technique is to ask respondents to verbalize their thoughts while answering survey questions (think aloud).
+Generally, cognitive interview methods reflect a theoretical model of the survey response process introduced by Tourangeau that involves 4 stages: comprehension, retrieval, judgment, and response.
+In other words, the respondent must first understand the question, then recall information, then decide on its relevance, and finally formulate an answer in the format provided by the interviewer.
+One cognitive interview technique is to ask respondents to verbalize their thoughts while answering survey questions (think aloud).
 In recent years, cognitive interviewing has relied more heavily upon probes about the interpretation of questions and recall strategies.
-Such probes may be scripted or spontaneously created by the interviewer; they may be administered immediately after individual survey questions or after completion of the entire questionnaire.
-5-8 Results of cognitive interviews identify the types of errors made by respondents, and how they interpret and answer questions. ^{5,9-11} Cognitive interviews also can be used to revise or develop new items so that they are appropriate to respondents' cultural context and lifestyle.
-They provide a useful set of tools for examining whether items are being understood similarly across cultures.
-3,12-14 Cognitive interviews usually are used during the pretesting phase of a survey.
+Such probes may be scripted or spontaneously created by the interviewer; they may be administered immediately after individual survey questions or after completion of the entire questionnaire.6-8 Results of cognitive interviews identify the types of errors made by respondents, and how they interpret and answer questions.5,9-11 Cognitive interviews also can be used to revise or develop new items so that they are appropriate to respondents' cultural context and lifestyle.
+They provide a useful set of tools for examining whether items are being understood similarly across cultures.3,12-14 Cognitive